Skip to main content

 Vitest

-Sendit started as a personal itch — there was no great way to keep a video log of bouldering progress that didn't live in a camera roll chaos.
-Building it from scratch forced decisions across the full stack: designing the database schema, wiring OAuth, writing a native Expo module in Swift, building an offline queue, and tuning video compression for a 500 MB storage budget.
+Sendit started as a personal itch — there was no great way to keep a video log of bouldering progress that didn't live in camera roll chaos.
+Building it from scratch forced decisions across the full stack: database schema, OAuth wiring, a native Expo module in Swift, offline queue, and video compression for a 500 MB storage budget.

-The result is an app that handles the edge cases climbers actually hit — bad gym WiFi, recording 30-second dyno attempts, and wanting to see exactly when they cracked V7.
+The result handles the edge cases climbers actually hit — bad gym WiFi, recording 30-second dyno attempts, and wanting to see exactly when they cracked V7.

 Sendit — a bouldering tracker by Zelong